 In this respect, Newbury Football Ground makes a vitally important contribution:

-•The accessibility of the Grounds and the fact that all users are able to use the facilities free of charge directly achieves the aims of involving all members of the community, regardless of economic background.
+• The accessibility of the grounds and the fact that all users could use the facilities free of charge directly achieves the aims of involving all members of the community, regardless of economic background.

 West Berks Council’s strategy for Health and Wellbeing states “Our communities will be enabled and empowered to have control over their own health and wellbeing”.
-A petition to protect, preserve and enhance the Newbury Football Ground and Clubhouse has so far attracted over 6,000 signatures, a clear signal that the community’s vision for health in West Berkshire includes a home for football in central Newbury.
+A petition to protect, preserve and enhance the Newbury Football Ground and clubhouse has so far attracted over 7,000 signatures, a clear signal that the community’s vision for health in West Berkshire includes a home for football in central Newbury.

-•The Facility is socially, economically and environmentally sustainable: The Facility is used by a vast number of football teams, community groups and social users.
+•The facility is socially, economically and environmentally sustainable: The facility is used by a large number of football teams, community groups and social users.
 It is in an environmentally sustainable location which is easily accessible via public transport and by pedestrian means.